Cubs vs. Tigers Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Javier Assad (2-2) will take to the mound for the Cubs and make his fifth start of the season.
+- The Cubs will send Drew Smyly (9-8) to the mound for his 22nd start this season.

 |Opponent